Employee Stories: Achieving work-life balance by Peadar O’Dalaigh

 I expect this part of my job to ramp up again as 5G is rolled out in the coming months.
 Meanwhile, I have been developing other skills in 4site, getting more interested in the executive side of the business, not just the technical.
 One of the things I did was chair the internal team responsible for driving through the CPD Accredited Employer standard for Engineers Ireland.

 I love the diversity of the job.
 You never do the same thing twice and there are always new challenges.
 4site is very accommodating and lets me achieve the work-life balance that’s so important to me.
-I could be sending out emails late into the evening; but the other side of the coin is that I might take a longer lunch break if I have to do the school run.
+I can work from home as needed, which means I could be sending out emails late into the evening; but the other side of the coin is that I might take a longer lunch break if I have to do the school run.

 4site has evolved quickly over the last few years, going through the transition from small to medium-sized business.
 I’ve seen it grow in a good way with robust structures and processes put in place to better support a larger workforce.
 It remains very transparent with a culture that encourages you to share your views or express any concerns you may have.